 - Handle infectious samples based on good laboratory procedures and methods to prevent the spread of disease. - Observe all cautionary information printed on the original containers of solutions before their use. - Dispose of all waste solutions based on the waste disposal procedures of your facility. - Operate the instrument in accordance with the instructions outlined in this guide, and take all the required precautions when using pathological, toxic, or radioactive materials. - Splashing of liquids can occur.
-When working with potentially hazardous liquids, take applicable safety precautions, such as wearing safety glasses and protective clothing. - Observe the applicable cautionary procedures as defined by your safety officer when using hazardous materials. - Use a compressed gas supply in a well-ventilated area.
+When working with potentially hazardous liquids, take applicable safety precautions, such as wearing safety glasses and protective clothing. - Use compressed gas supplies in a well-ventilated area.
 The instrument is not air-tight.
 Gas can escape into the atmosphere surrounding the instrument.
-When you use potentially toxic gas, observe the cautionary procedures your safety officer defines to maintain a safe work environment, such as the use of an automatic warning system. - Observe the applicable cautionary procedures as defined by your safety officer when using flammable solvents in or near an instrument that is powered on. - Observe the applicable cautionary procedures as defined by your safety officer when using toxic, pathological, or radioactive materials.
+When you use potentially toxic gas, observe the cautionary procedures defined by your safety officer to maintain a safe work environment, such as the use of an automatic warning system. - Observe the applicable cautionary procedures defined by your safety officer when using flammable solvents in or near an instrument that is powered on. - Observe the applicable cautionary procedures defined by your safety officer when using toxic, pathological, or radioactive materials.